 This ACP measurement analyzes the total power levels within the defined carrier bandwidth and at given frequency offsets on both sides of the carrier frequency.
-This measurement requires the user to specify measurement bandwidths of the carrier channel and each of the offset frequency pairs up to 5.
+This measurement requires the user to specify measurement bandwidths of the carrier channel and each of the offset frequency pairs.
 Each pair may be defined with unique measurement bandwidths.